ThomasDepole/wordpress-child-plugin-tool/README.md

 ## Setup

-First, we need to create a new folder with the same name prefixed with -child in the same directory as the plugin you want to modify.
+First, we need to create a new folder with the same name with -child appended to the folder name in the same directory as the plugin you want to modify.
 For example, if we are going to modify the plugin "user-role-editor" we will create a folder in the same directory called "user-role-editor".

 After you created the child plugin folder copy and paste the content of this tool into that directory.
 That's all the setup needed.
 Now we can start modifying files.